chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl.md

 Then you can run the containers to test them.

-First run the `musl-test` continer:
+First run the `musl-test` container:

 ```shell
 docker run --rm musl-test